genoswitch/gatsby-transformer-gitinfo/README.md

 # gatsby-transformer-gitinfo

-Add some git information on `File` fields from latest commit: date, author and email.
+Add some git information on `File` fields from latest commit: date, author, and email.

 ## Install

-`npm install --save gatsby-transformer-gitinfo`
+`yarn add @colliercz/gatsby-transformer-gitinfo`

 **Note:** You also need to have `gatsby-source-filesystem` installed and configured so it points to your files.